stardothosting/shift8-fullnav/readme.txt

 = 1.26 =
 * Added very subtle fade-in pure CSS animation for dropdown hover effect if any sub menu items are present.

+= 1.27 =
+* Switched from custom nav menu queries to using a walker class with wp_nav_menu function.
+This allowed for multiple menu hierarchy support (parent -> child -> grandchild).
+The navigation menu now supports dropdowns for up to 3 layers deep.